ast-fortiss-tum/web-breakages-taxonomy/README.md

-# web-breakages-taxonomy

-## A Taxonomy of Test Case Breakages in the Web Application Domain
+# A Taxonomy of Test Case Breakages and Repairs in the Web Application Domain

-This repository contains the infrastructure of the thesis project **"A Taxonomy of Test Case Breakages in the Web Application Domain"**.
+This repository contains the infrastructure of the project **"A Taxonomy of Test Case Breakages and Repairs in the Web Application Domain"**.
 It provides a **Spring Boot backend**, a **React frontend**, and a **MySQL database** that together form a web application for analyzing test case breakages in web applications.

 ---